ipbes/ontology/README.md

 # Ontology
 A standardized RDF vocabulary for representing information from IPBES products on the Semantic Web.
 These products are listed on https://github.com/IPBES-Data/IPBES_LOD.
 This repository will host different IPBES ontologies.

-The first one that has been developed is REPORT which represents intergovernmental reports and the broad topics and information that they cover.
-More information about this ontology can be found at: https://github.com/IPBES-Data/IPBES_Ontology
+The first one that has been developed is REPORT version 5 which represents intergovernmental reports and the broad topics and information that they cover.
+More information about this ontology can be found at: https://github.com/IPBES-Data/IPBES_Ontology.

 ## Example Usage
 1. In RDF/Turtle Syntax